RSKriegs/Modelling-Football-Players-Values-on-a-Transfer-Market/readme.txt

-Note: the code and the architecture within a project can be messy, but it served my own purpose - which was the whole ad-hoc analysis included in .pdf file...
-In case you want to utilize it, refactoring is recommended.

 .pdf file "RS82640(...)" contains a finished bachelor thesis.
 Final grade 5/5

 Folder "code" contains the whole code created for data wrangling, analysis, modelling and visualization.